 Students and community members are encouraged to visit the farm for tours, educational and volunteer programs, workshops, and other events.
 Last year, 426 students of all ages toured the Haverfarm, 260 people attended a workshop or event, 165 community members donated time to the upkeep of the farm, and 50 students participated in the Farm P.E. program.
 These programs are the foundation of the Haverfarm's commitment to community learning and engagement with sustainable agriculture.

-Haverfarm is home to two beehives and a buzzing bee programming.
-The hives are maintained by a beekeeping club advised by the farm fellow.
+Haverfarm is home to two beehives and buzzing bee programming.
+The hives are maintained by a beekeeping club advised by the farm manager.
 Arguably, the bees are the most important farmers at the Haverfarm!
 Without them, we would not have nearly as bountiful crop production.
 Email haverbees [at] gmail.com or find the Haverbee Club at the activities fair to get involved with the bees!

 Workshops and Events

-Each year, Haverfarm hosts workshops about organic farming, plants as medicine, relationships to land, environmental justice, and more.
-Recent workshops include: Healing Justice and Medicine Making, foraging walks, and DIY fire cider and beeswax products like salve and lip balm.
+Haverfarm regularly hosts workshops about organic farming, plants as medicine, relationships to land, environmental justice, and more.
+Recent events include: foraging walks, film screenings, and DIY fire cider and beeswax products like salve and lip balm.
 Haverfarm hosts potlucks and recipe shares through the year as a way of celebrating and sharing culture and community through food.
 Keep an eye on our Instagram, Engage, and website for upcoming events!